 More like this

-Their new album ‘Huffy’ arrives later this year.
+Their new album ‘Huffy’ lands later this week.